commercionetwork/Commercio-Wallet-App/README.md

 ## Download App

-You can download and tests application from
+You can download and tests the application from

 [Appe store for IOS device](https://apps.apple.com/it/app/commerc-io/id1397387586)